steamcalculator/blog/_posts/2018-02-25-adding-vac-support.markdown

 author: Alex
 ---

-There is a new component, which displays if an account is baned.
+There is a new component, which displays if an account is banned.